 Accounts on hold from Credit Control

-Accounts which are put on hold before a debt is added to the account will not enter the Credit Control process at all.
 If an account is put on hold while their Credit Control process is already active, this will simply pause where they are at that point in time.
 No further Credit Control actions will take place on the account, however the debt on their account will continue to age.

 Click the On Hold button on a resident's account page to put them on hold.
 If you need further details on how to do this, check out our help article here.